Claire Huangci, Howard Griffiths / Camerata Schweiz

 From the first bars of her solo part, I noted Claire Huangci’s light, clear and careful articulation, complemented with lively, rich agogics.
 This made that music live in every bar, using the right balance of momentum and subtlety.
 I liked how Claire made the instrument sing in the descant, how she brought out the (violin) cantilenas.
 The pianist kept the calm, the serene atmosphere throughout the movement.
 Maybe she even slowed down a tad when a medical emergency unfolded, causing some unrest & disruption in the audience during the second half of the Allegro ma non troppo.

 I noted that Claire treated the score with some liberty.
-She kept the melody line essentially as is (i.e., identical to the violin version), but where Beethoven left the left hand unoccupied, there was sometimes a subtle, extra octave doubling (e.g., already in the first two bars of the solo), a very discreet third or sixth parallel (e.g., bars 116/117), or simply a slightly enriched (compared to Beethoven’s score) left hand accompaniment / complement (e.g., bar 100).
+She kept the melody line essentially as is (i.e., identical to the violin version), but where Beethoven did not use the left hand, there was sometimes a subtle, extra octave doubling (e.g., already in the first two bars of the solo), a very discreet third or sixth parallel (e.g., bars 116/117), or simply a slightly enriched (compared to Beethoven’s score) left hand accompaniment / complement (e.g., bar 100).

 With some of the octave doublings in the bass (e.g., in the f bar 138) she also exploited more of the concert grand’s bass sonority than Beethoven’s slim piano part would allow.
-However, as stated, Claire Huangci left the melody line alone, also secondary voices that Beethoven added in the left hand.
+However, as stated, Claire Huangci kept the melody line as is, also secondary voices that Beethoven added in the left hand.
 Her “expansions” were essentially just in passagework (where they also served to expand the dynamics), or in segments where the orchestra had the melody.

 Then, it is important to keep in mind that this is a bigger orchestra and a bigger venue than what Beethoven had available.
 Plus, the solo instrument is vastly bigger and heavier in sound than a fortepiano at Beethoven’s time.
 From that perspective, Claire Huangci’s alterations were more than welcome, especially as they were never obtrusive.
 They always remained inconspicuous, perfectly “in style”.
 Those not familiar with the piano transcription will not have noticed anything at all.